Keep Sciatica After Gardening at Bay

-It is that time of year when all you keen gardeners are full of the winter blues and chomping at the bit to get out there and start tidying up the garden.
+It is that time of year when sciatica after gardening is a very real risk.
+Often we are full of the winter blues and chomping at the bit to get out there and start tidying up the garden.
 Even more so now the garden is the only contact with the outside world for many of us.

 As you have probably guessed, I am not a keen gardener – unlike my wife.
 But I am the one who gets a flurry of new patients in the early spring – when I am able to run my practice.
 The most common injury I have to deal with in my remedial massage work at Healing Hands around this time is lower back problems, which will be of no surprise to some of you.